enricostara/get-log/README.md

 $ npm test
 ```

+## Dependencies

+- [colors](https://github.com/Marak/colors.js): get colors in your node.js console

+- [debug](https://github.com/visionmedia/debug): tiny node.js and browser debugging utility for your libraries and applications

 ## License

-The project is a convenient wrapper of the [debug project](https://github.com/visionmedia/debug)
-and is released under the [Simplified BSD license](./LICENSE)
+The project is released under the [MIT license](./LICENSE)